simrat39/rust-tools.nvim/README.md

       -- Only show inlay hints for the current line only_current_line = false,

-      -- Event which triggers a refersh of the inlay hints.
-      -- You can make this "CursorMoved" or "CursorMoved,CursorMovedI" but -- not that this may cause higher CPU usage.
-      -- This option is only respected when only_current_line and -- autoSetHints both are true.
-      only_current_line_autocmd = "CursorHold",

       -- whether to show parameter hints with the inlay hints or not -- default: true
       show_parameter_hints = true,

-      -- whether to show variable name before type hints with the inlay hints or not -- default: false
-      show_variable_name = false,

       -- prefix for parameter hints
       -- default: "<-"